TYPO3-Headless/headless/Documentation/Reference/Typoscript.rst

 and the `categories` fields.
 It is the quick upgrade path for existing installs.

-There is no selectable sys_template static any more — sites are expected to load the extension via sets.
-Existing sys_template records that still carry `EXT:headless/Configuration/TypoScript` in `include_static_file`, and site packages that `@import` `EXT:headless/Configuration/TypoScript/setup.typoscript` directly, keep working: the file remains as a shim that imports the default set plus the legacy delta, producing the full 4.x response.
+Sites not (yet) on sets can select the equivalent sys_template statics
+instead: "Headless" (`EXT:headless/Configuration/TypoScript/Headless`, the trimmed default response), "Headless Legacy (4.x)" (`EXT:headless/Configuration/TypoScript`, the full 4.x response) and "Headless - Mixed mode JSON response" (`EXT:headless/Configuration/TypoScript/Mixed`).
+4.x records keep working unchanged — the 4.x "Headless" static stored the path that is now registered as the legacy item, and the mixed static kept its path.
+Site packages that `@import` `EXT:headless/Configuration/TypoScript/setup.typoscript` directly also still get the full 4.x response.
 Note that a root sys_template record with "Clear" flags wipes all set-provided TypoScript — delete the record when switching a site to sets.

 The default set imports the same `lib.*` helpers as the legacy setup — everything in the table above still applies — with two exceptions: `lib.meta`